Danielku15/SlickGrid-wiki/Grid-Options.md

-As included in the example or described in stable releases.
+As included in the examples or described in stable releases.

 ## Booleans:
 * asyncEditorLoading